 Apple is teaming up with investment bank Goldman Sachs for the launch of a new joint credit card that would be placed under the Apple Pay branding.
-The card could launch as soon as early 2019, according to The Wall Street Journal
+The card could launch as soon as early 2019, according to The Wall Street Journal.

-, which offered customers an Apple rewards program and financing deals through a Barclaycard Apple Rewards Visa.
+At the same time, Apple would end its partnership with Barclays, which offered customers an Apple rewards program and financing deals through a Barclaycard Apple Rewards Visa.
 For the new Goldman partnership, which will replace the Barclaycard, the bank is set to offer in-store loans to Apple customers buying iPhones and other Apple products.

 Other specifics of the deal are still being decided upon, people familiar with the matter said, mainly including the terms and benefits of the planned credit card, "including the perks for customers."
-The Barclays/Apple card currently offers interest-free financing on Apple devices and points toward Apple gift cards
+The Barclays/Apple card currently offers interest-free financing on Apple devices and points toward Apple gift cards.

 Apple Inc. and Goldman Sachs Group Inc. are preparing to launch a new joint credit card, a move that would deepen the technology giant’s push into its customers’ wallets and mark the Wall Street firm’s first foray into plastic.